 Is there anything you’ve learned from any of the previous productions you’ve done that you’ve been able to apply to your preparations for this show?

 AH: Keep it simple.
 After taking on huge challenges last year—with a massive show like Dangerous Liaisons and taking The Snow Queen to Edinburgh—I really wanted to keep this show as simple as possible.
 It’s raw theatre.
 There’s no glitz and glamour to it.
 It’s just some very talented people doing some great work on a pop-up stage.

 Are you able to pick a favorite scene or moment in the play?

 AH: I go through phases of liking different scenes.
 Currently, it’s the birdwatching scene—mainly because I only wrote it last week and I had no idea if it would work or not.
-Will [Potter] and Alisa [Kamarova] really get their teeth into it and it just makes me laugh out loud every time they run it.
-We also close with a song which Alisa sings so beautifully it makes your heart ache.
+The actors really get their teeth into it and it just makes me laugh out loud every time they run it.
+We also close with a song which will make your heart ache.
 But, they all hold something special for me and move me in different ways.